 The TLHIGA has continued to file updated proofs of claim with receiverships.
-As of year-end 2022, the TLHIGA had filed outstanding claims totaling approximately \$455 million with receivership estates that remain open as active court proceedings.
+As of year-end 2023, the TLHIGA had filed outstanding claims totaling approximately \$448 million with receivership estates that remain open as active court proceedings.
 It is not possible to project what amount of recoveries the TLHIGA may realize on these claims without final financial information from these estates, including the adjusted amount of assets liquidated and the creditor claims by class.
-In 2022, the TLHIGA reassessed its proofs of claims with open receiverships and reduced the amount it believes is collectible.
-Recoveries in the form of asset distributions from receivership estates to the TL-HIGA during 2022 totaled approximately \$71,791.
+Recoveries in the form of asset distributions from receivership estates to the TLHIGA during 2023 totaled approximately \$33,964,803.